EricDuminil/pwdhash-py/README.md

 It is function-equivalent to the original *PwdHash* browser add-on, as well as the updated version.

+It does not require any dependency, and should work on any Python 3.4+.

+It includes many options, and should be easy to integrate into any workflow.

 ## Installation

 `pip install pwdhash`